RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 Here we are sending a successful request.

-<picture-wrapper file-extension="png" file-name="screen-shots/successful-send" alt-text="Chrome dev tools showing a succesful send to our api" class="w-1/2"></picture-wrapper>
+<picture-wrapper file-extension="png" file-name="screen-shots/successful-send" alt-text="Chrome dev tools showing a succesful send to our api" class="overflow-scroll max-w-xs md:max-w-sm lg:max-w-full"></picture-wrapper>

 But lets change our status to offline from the dev tools and watch a request fail.

-<picture-wrapper file-extension="png" file-name="screen-shots/failed-send" alt-text="Chrome dev tools showing a failed send to our api" class="w-1/2"></picture-wrapper>
+<picture-wrapper file-extension="png" file-name="screen-shots/failed-send" alt-text="Chrome dev tools showing a failed send to our api" class="overflow-scroll max-w-xs md:max-w-sm lg:max-w-full"></picture-wrapper>

 Now the service worker takes care of re-sending the request.
 It will use the same information as what was originally sent, so beware if you are using any sort of expiring authentication data.
 But if we're reasonable sure the authentication token will remain valid until our users can get back online then this solution will work great.

 If you cannot count on that, then you may need to go with an alternate solution where you keep the data upon a failed request in an indexdb using [localforage](https://github.com/nuxt-community/localforage-module).
 Then you would need to create a custom service worker that would need to determine if you are back online and resend the data using the most recent authentication credentials available.

-<picture-wrapper file-extension="png" file-name="screen-shots/successful-retry-send" alt-text="Chrome dev tools showing a succesful retry send to our api" class="w-1/2"></picture-wrapper>
+<picture-wrapper file-extension="png" file-name="screen-shots/successful-retry-send" alt-text="Chrome dev tools showing a succesful retry send to our api" class="overflow-scroll max-w-xs md:max-w-sm lg:max-w-full"></picture-wrapper>

 For the final result of our code lets take a look [here.](https://github.com/RobotOptimist/demo_survey_app/tree/pwa-config)